EDIorg/data-package-best-practices/webpages/Readme.md

 1. WP seems to ignore commented-out HTML sections.
 It is ok with commented-out text.
 So don't try to use this mechanism for future additions and notes.
 But you can keep these sections in the markdown.

 So the process:
-1. edit in markdown
+1. edit pages in markdown
-1. commit to git
+1. commit markdown to git
 1. convert to HTML with pandoc (local)
 1. copy HTML page into WP
-1. edit in WP (in the raw editor, not wysiwyg!)
+1. edit HTML in WP (in the raw editor, not wysiwyg!)
     1. links
     1. remove dev sections you would have liked to just comment out